allons-y-rod/allons-y-rod/README.md

 - 👋 Hi!
 My name is Rodrigo, I am a person with great communication and open to learn.
-- 👀 I love: The TV show, "Doctor Who", listen music from 00’s/10’s, watching movies about space travel and read Mangá.
+- 👀 I love: The TV shows, "Doctor Who" and "Lost", listen music from 00’s/10’s, watching movies about space travel and read Mangá.
 - 🌱 I’m currently learning Python and MySQL

 - If you want to know me better, feel free to talk to me in the direct message on Linkedin!
+- Thanks for visiting.
+- Enjoy it!! o/